ljmeyers80529/spot-go-gae/README.md

-Spotify test code to operat under the google appengine environment.
+Spotify test code to operate under the google appengine environment.

 Note: ************* This is under development and is experimental and should not be used. **************
 =======